 Later on, you’ll add these steps into your quote, to help give your client a better understand of what value they get for their dollar.

 Estimate how many hours each step will take.
 Be generous with this.
-It’s very easy to underestimate how long things will take.
+It’s very easy to underestimate how long things will take so always add more time.
 Then multiply the total number of hours by your hourly rate.
 And there you go, you’ve found your project’s value.

 How to Quote and Invoice a Client

 First of all, I recommend setting up a business bank account.
 All invoices will come through that account.
 This makes it easier to keep track of what’s coming in and going out every month.
 If you’re using your personal bank account, it’s easy to miss when a client doesn’t pay you – which happens, often.

 If numbers and maths aren’t your strong suit (don’t worry, me either), then I would highly recommend using online accounting software.
 It took me years to do this, and I really REALLY wish I had done it sooner.